 - Classroom accommodations and modifications of the curriculum tailored to student need

-- Differentiation to meet the needs of all learners
+- Differentiation to meet the needs of a variety of learners

 The Pathways Approach Program does not at this time have the resources to help students with oppositional defiant disorder, personality or psychotic disorders, or very complex learning profiles.

-Students in the Pathways Approach Program will receive direct services and support from special education teachers either one-on-one or in small groups.
+Students in the Pathways Approach Program will receive support from special education tutors either one-on-one or in small groups.
 Students will be fully integrated into the academic and co-curricular life of the school.
-The program’s special education teachers work collaboratively with classroom teachers to ensure that each child receives the instruction, accommodations and modifications that they need to reach their potential.
+The program’s special education tutors work collaboratively with classroom teachers to ensure that each child receives the instruction, accommodations and modifications that they need to reach their potential.

 FOR MORE INFORMATION, please contact Principal Deacon Peter Schutzler at firstname.lastname@example.org.